psiz-org/psiz/README.md

 emb.fit(obs)
 ```

-If you know some of the free parameters already, you can set them to the desired value and then make those parametres untrainable.
+If you know some of the free parameters already, you can set them to the desired value and then make those parameters untrainable.
 ```python
 n_stimuli = 100
 emb = psiz.models.Exponential(n_stimuli, n_dim=2)